Curriculum and Call

 Residents may use personal connections to establish international electives.
 Learn more about Global Health opportunities.

-Longitudinal electives, otherwise known as "areas of concentration," are encouraged and available for residents interested in pursuing a particular interest throughout their second and third years.
+Longitudinal electives are encouraged and available for residents interested in pursuing a particular interest throughout their second and third years.
 This allows for deeper focus within the breadth of family medicine training.
 Example of longitudinal study include:

 • Academic medicine